-For groups of up to 40 people, Signal is a highly recommended end-to-end encrypted option.
-Group video calls on Signal can be joined either from a smartphone or the Signal desktop app on a computer, which allows for screen sharing.
+If your meetings do not require collaboration features like screen sharing or breakout rooms, there are a couple of options.
+For groups up to eight people, Signal is highly recommended.
+Group video calls on Signal can be joined either from a smartphone or the Signal desktop app on a computer.
 Keep in mind, however, that only your contacts who already use Signal can be added to a Signal group.